Prevent Kidney Disease

 Living donation does not change life expectancy, and does not appear to increase the risk of kidney failure.
 In general, most people with a single normal kidney have few or no problems; however, you should always talk to your transplant team about the risks involved in donation.
 Some studies report that living donors may have a greater chance of developing high blood pressure.
 It is recommended that potential donors consult with their doctor about the risks of living donation.

-Pregnancy after donation is possible but is usually not recommended for at least six months after the surgery.
+Pregnancy after donation is possible but is usually not recommended for at least six months after the surgery (see more below).
 Living donors should talk to their physician about pregnancy and have good pre-natal care.

 Some branches of military service, police and fire departments will not accept individuals with only one kidney (see usmilitary.about.com/library/weekly/aa082701e.htm) for general information about Military Enlistment Standards).
 In addition, if you are already in military service, certain new service career options may not be available to you.
 If you are currently in one of these fields, or if your future plans include these career choices, you should check to see if living donation would affect your eligibility for that particular field.